ashutosh9951/atlan_lily/README.md

 * Optimize Neo4j Consumer: Ensure your Neo4j consumer (LineageService) uses batch transactions to update Neo4j in bulk.

-**Real-time Ingestion mode:**
+### Real-time Ingestion mode:

-    *   **Solution:** Event-driven architecture with Kafka as a message queue.
+   **Solution:** Event-driven architecture with Kafka as a message queue.
 Asynchronous processing in Event Processor Service.

-    *   **Rationale:** Kafka enables near real-time data streaming and decoupled processing.
+   **Rationale:** Kafka enables near real-time data streaming and decoupled processing.
 Webhooks for external event sources (Monte Carlo) provide immediate event delivery.
 Asynchronous processing ensures low latency for ingestion and downstream reactions.

-*   **Authentication and Authorization as first-class citizens in the system:**
+###   **Authentication and Authorization as first-class citizens in the system:**
     *   **Solution:**  Spring Security for securing APIs and services.
 OAuth 2.0 or API Keys for API authentication.
 RBAC for authorization.
 Service-to-service authentication using Spring Security or service mesh.

-*   **Capability for preprocessing and postprocessing wherever needed on the Platform:**
+###   **Capability for preprocessing and postprocessing wherever needed on the Platform:

     *   **Solution:**
         *   **Preprocessing:**  Input validation and transformation in Ingestion APIs before messages are enqueued to Kafka.
         *   **Postprocessing:** Event Processor for initial handling.
 Enrichment Service for metadata enhancement.
 Governance Service for policy enforcement.
     *   **Rationale:** Allows for data cleansing, transformation, enrichment, and policy application at different stages of the ingestion and processing pipeline.

-*   **Adaptability to inbound and outbound consumers to scale as per the volume of metadata change events hitting the platform:**
+###   **Adaptability to inbound and outbound consumers to scale as per the volume of metadata change events hitting the platform:

-    *   **Solution:** Kafka for handling high-volume event streams.
+    **Solution:** Kafka for handling high-volume event streams.
 Microservices architecture for horizontal scalability of Ingestion, Event Processor, Enrichment, and Governance Services.
 API Gateways for inbound API management.
 Outbound eventing for downstream consumers.
-    *   **Rationale:** Kafka's scalability and partitioning.
+    **Rationale:** Kafka's scalability and partitioning.
 Microservices' stateless nature allows for scaling based on load.
 Decoupled components and event-driven communication contribute to overall platform adaptability.

-## Secondary Use Cases (Good to Have)
+## Secondary Use Cases

 *   **Integration with SaaS sources and targets:**  The architecture can be extended by adding dedicated Ingestion APIs or Adapters for SaaS sources and outbound connectors in Governance/Enrichment services to interact with SaaS targets via their APIs.